skydoves/landscapist/README.md

 </details>

+## Documentation

+If you want to learn everything about Landscapist, you can [check out the docs for Landscapist](https://skydoves.github.io/landscapist/).

 ## Demo projects
 You can see the use cases of this library in the repositories below:
 - [google/modernstorage](https://github.com/google/modernstorage/tree/e62cda539ca75884dd49df3bcf8629751f0a91e6/sample): ModernStorage is a group of libraries that provide an abstraction layer over storage on Android to simplify its interactions.